cathymonkey/Unit-1/Wed_task3.md

 solution -- “virtual memory”.
 This can make the memory that belongs to the same program in random sequence appear to be continuous, much easier to read the
 memory under the same program.Clever!

 **Question 3: Watch the video showing the market share for the most popular Operating Systems during the last years (#2).
-Describe the trends shown in the graph.
+Describe the trends shown in the graph**

 ```.py